-A comprehensive glossary of terms and acronyms is at Appendix 1.
+A comprehensive glossary of terms and acronyms is at Appendix 1 - Glossary of terms and acronyms.

 6 Data

 Data are measurements and observations, including facts, figures, records, statistics or opinions, whether true or not, that have been collected directly or obtained as a by-product of a compliance, regulatory or service-delivery process.